bcgov/aqwarnings/frontend/warnings/2025-11-01_Continue_PM25_obp_Burns_Lake.md

 {{< inline_alert_start>}}

-Please see the [PDF version of this Air Quality Warning](/warnings/2025-10-31_Issue_PM25_obp_Burns_Lake.pdf) for the statutory decision-maker sign-off.
+Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-01_Continue_PM25_obp_Burns_Lake.pdf) for the statutory decision-maker sign-off.

 {{< inline_alert_end >}}

-The Ministry of Environment and Parks in collaboration with the Northern Health Authority has issued an Air Quality Warning for Burns Lake due to elevated fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Northern Health Authority issued an Air Quality Warning for Burns Lake on October 30, 2025.
+The warning remains in effect due to elevated fine particulate matter.

 Exposure to fine particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as